Atemo-C/NixOS-configuration/README.md

 # Note!
 Currently, I am doing some work in the experimental branch as well as separate work and testing on a fully clean/fresh installation on my HP 250 G6 laptop.
 I have discovered a lot of cruft that can now be removed, a lot of improvements and bug fixes, as well as other things. \
 This current configuration is still what I use on my main PC, and as such, it will be kept up-to-date, no problem there.
-However, improvements mentioned earlier will come at a later date this year, for I have lots of things to do, but it is very exciting indeed!
+However, improvements mentioned earlier will come at a later date this year, for I have lots of things to do, but it is very exciting indeed! \
+A list of improvements that have been achieved in the experimental branch and/or the installation on my HP 250 G6 can be found [here](https://github.com/Atemo-C/NixOS-configuration?tab=readme-ov-file#improvements), at the bottom of this README.

 ---